Franco Escobar

-Franco Nicolás Escobar (born 21 February 1995) is an Argentine professional footballer who plays as a right-back for Major League Soccer club Houston Dynamo.
+Franco Nicolás Escobar (born 21 February 1995) is an Argentine professional footballer who plays as a right-back.

 Club career

 Newell's Old Boys

 Escobar began his career in the Newell's Old Boys academy.
 He made his first team debut on 7 June 2015, getting the start against Boca Juniors in a 4–0 loss.
 He made 15 appearances during his debut season as Newell's finished 16th in the table.
 Escobar made 6 appearances during the 2016 season and 12 in the 2016–17 season, playing as both a rightback and a centerback.
 He made 2 appearance during the 2017–18 season prior to being sold.